How to start an ecommerce business: Your Small business guide

 - Milestones and timeline: This is the exciting part.
 Detail specific goals and targets you expect to reach, and when you expect to reach them.
 As you build your ecommerce business, you can map your progress against these original milestones.

-Don’t forget to research ecommerce business plans for your specific sector or market, to see if there’s anything you’re missing.
+Research ecommerce business plans for your specific sector or market to check whether there is anything you have missed.

 Next, secure your domain name.
 Select a domain name that's the same as, or as close as possible to, your brand name.
 Focus on making your ecommerce website as user-friendly as possible.
 Break up blocks of text so they're easier to digest, use high-quality images of your products, and pick fonts that are easy to read.